 This option is available only to faculty members involved in classroom teaching.

-- the employer must have placed at least one print ad or 30-day online ad in a national professional journal
+- the employer must have placed at least one print ad or 30-day online ad in a national professional journal during the recruitment process

 - the employer must establish that the alien is more qualified than U.S. applicants and maintain clear records to substantiate this, and